David-Seis/TSUG/README.md

 # Tampa Bay SQL Server User Group (TSUG)

 > <b>About us</b>
-<p>We are a collection of data platform enthusiasts in the Tampa Bay Area and beyond.
-We meet every month on the third Tuesday.
-If you are interested in presenting with us, please send an email to David or Buck and we will get you on the calendar!
+<p>We are a collection of data platform professionals in the Tampa Bay Area and beyond.
+We meet every month on the third Tuesday at 6PM.
+If you are interested in joingin or presenting with us, please contact David or Buck and we will get you on the calendar!

 > <b>Meetings</b>
-<p>We meet in-person on the third Tuesday of every month for about an hour and a half, at the <a href="https://www.ioassociates.com/?source=gle_t"></a>IO Associates building right next to the Port of Tampa.</p>
+<p>We meet in-person on the third Tuesday of every month for about an hour and a half, at the <a href="https://www.bing.com/maps?&mepi=109~~TopOfPage~Address_Link&ty=18&q=iO%20Associates%20-%20Tampa&ss=ypid.YN873x17311666291203835826&ppois=27.94316864013672_-82.4468002319336_iO%20Associates%20-%20Tampa_YN873x17311666291203835826~&cp=27.943169~-82.4468&v=2&sV=1">IO Associates building</a> right next to the Port of Tampa.
+You can enter at the coffee shop to the right of the lobby, head to the door in the back, and wait in the building lobby.
+We'll have someone meet you there and bring you to the meeting location.</p>

 <p><b>Our Next meeting is on the 20th of June.
 No RSVP needed - just show up!</b></p>